Yoast/wordpress-seo/packages/seo-integration/readme.md

 ## Using `createSeoIntegration`

-The package is built around a single `createSeoIntegration` factory which accepts an integration configuration and returns tools for easily integrating an editor with Yoast SEO.
+The package is built around a single `createSeoIntegration` factory which accepts a configuration and returns tools for easily integrating an editor with Yoast SEO.

 ### Arguments